alikarim/akash-ssh/README.md

 ## Example

-### The following commands will create SSH keys, build docker image, push it to docker repository and generate the SDL file.
+### The following commands will create SSH keys, build docker images, push them to docker repository and generate a new SDL file.
     make ssh-key  // generates ssh keys and updates .env file make build
     make push